 Deploy Ekran System Clients to monitor Citrix XenDesktop installations, or install a Terminal Server Client to control Citrix XenApp applications.

 As an official Microsoft Windows Virtual Desktop value-add partner, Ekran System easily integrates into your Microsoft Azure infrastructure.

-This wide-ranging list of monitored virtual platforms in addition to support for physical Windows and Linux endpoints allows you to monitor user activity across your entire infrastructure with one VDI monitoring solution.
+This wide-ranging list of monitored virtual platforms, in addition to supporting physical Windows and Linux endpoints, also allows you to monitor user activity across your entire infrastructure with one VDI monitoring solution.

 VDI Monitoring with Floating Endpoint Licenses

 Ekran System uses a floating endpoint licensing approach to allow redistribution of licenses between endpoints in a couple of clicks, or automatically.

 This means that for example, for VMware and Citrix desktop auditing, only a sufficient number of Ekran System Workstation licenses to cover the maximum number of active desktops at any given time need to be purchased.